 Not all printers are created equal when it comes to print quality.

-If you’re printing envelopes for a formal event, you’ll want to make sure your printer can produce graphics with enough vivid details.
+If you’re printing envelopes for a formal event, you’ll want to ensure your printer can produce graphics with enough vivid details.

 On the other hand, if you’re just printing a few envelopes for your personal use, you can get away with a less expensive printer that doesn’t produce such high-quality prints.